apache/servicecomb-website/_posts/2018-09-28-Apache-ServiceComb-Meetup-2018-Shanghai.md

 **Summary:** This session will introduce the overall evolutionary roadmap of technology for the ServiceComb community since version 1.0.0 and its latest development within the Apache Software Foundation.

-**Speaker:** Jiang Ning, an Apache member, Huawei microservices expert, open source expert, former chief software architect of Red Hat, has 15 years of experience in developing enterprise-class open source middleware.
+**Speaker:** Jiang Ning, an Apache member, Huawei microservices expert, open source expert, former principle engineer of Red Hat, has 15 years of experience in developing enterprise-class open source middleware.
 He is engaged in Apache open-source middleware projects since 2006, including Apache CXF, Apache Camel, and Apache ServiceComb; and in-depth research on microservices architectures, Web Services, Enterprise Integration Patterns, SOA, and OSGi.

 ---
 **《ServiceComb's Exploration of Service Mesh》**